davidhqr/Wave-API/README.md

 This article was followed while deploying the API: [Deploying Ruby App To Production](https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/nginx/oss/el7/deploy_app.html)

 ## Notes
-- We are using `Phusion Passenger` as an integration with `Nginx`
+- We are using Phusion Passenger as an integration with nginx
-- The gem `rack-cors` is used to allow the React frontend to call the API
+- To enable CORS, we added headers in the Passenger config for Wave
+- Passenger config for Wave is located at `/etc/nginx/conf.d/wave-api.conf`